santosh-burada/30_days_challenge/NBA_DATALake_Day3/README.md

 3. **Seamless Integration:**
    - S3 stores the data, Glue provides schema and metadata, and Athena allows SQL queries—all working together seamlessly.

 ---

+This approach creates a robust and efficient data lake for analyzing NBA data using AWS services.

+---